Transgender Archives at the University of Victoria

 The Transgender Archives at the University of Victoria is the "largest transgender archive in the world".

 The collection is located at the University of Victoria Libraries, Special Collections and University Archives (Mearns Centre for Learning), in Victoria, British Columbia, Canada.
-It is coordinated by founder and subject matter expert Aaron H. Devor, Chair in Transgender Studies, and managed by director of Special Collections and university archivist, Lara Wilson.
+It is coordinated by founder and subject matter expert Aaron H. Devor, inaugural Chair in Transgender Studies, and managed by director of Special Collections and university archivist, Lara Wilson.

 All holdings of the Transgender Archives are accessible to the public, free of charge, for personal research, investigation, and exploration.

 History

 While there are numerous lesbian, gay, bisexual and trans, or LGBT archival collections in North America, only a few exclusively feature trans, non-binary, and Two-Spirit material.

 The genesis of the Transgender Archives occurred in 2005 with a conversation between the founder of the archives, Aaron Devor, and Rikki Swin.
 Rikki Swin is a one-time Chicago manufacturer of plastic injection moulding and founder of the Rikki Swin Institute.
 She moved to Victoria in 2007.

 The discussion led Swin to donate her institute's entire material holdings to the University of Victoria Libraries' Archives and Special Collections.
 Swin's founding donation is one of three major donations held in the archives.

 The second major donation of material occurred when the daughter of Reed Erickson donated her father's extensive papers to the archives.
 Erickson, founder of the Erickson Educational Foundation, died in 1992.

 The third major donation occurred when Professor Richard Ekins donated the entire University of Ulster (Northern Ireland, UK) Trans-Gender Archive.

 Officially opening in 2011, the Transgender Archives at the University of Victoria has gathered other smaller donations and has grown to be "exceptional in its focus, size, and scope" due to its unique position as being one of the only archives in the world that institutionally houses material exclusively reflecting trans, non-binary, and Two-Spirit experiences.

 Libraries and the LGBTQ community lists the Transgender Archives in their List of LGBTQ Archives/Libraries/Special Collections as one of the only archival institutions that exclusively houses trans material.